-Modesto Irrigation District Financing Authority has omitted the Management's Discussion and Analysis that accounting principles generally accepted in the United States of America require to be presented to supplement the basic financial statements.
+The Authority has omitted the Management's Discussion and Analysis that accounting principles generally accepted in the United States of America require to be presented to supplement the basic financial statements.
 Such missing information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of the financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 Our opinion on the financial statements is not affected by this missing information.
+We note the significant financial events of the Authority are included in the Management's Discussion and Analysis of the Modesto Irrigation District's basic financial statements.